HestHub/nix-config/blog.md

 No worries, lets just reboot into the previous generation, and everything is as good as rain again.

-After som scanning around the forums i found a workaround:
+After some scanning around the forums i found a workaround:

 ``` nix
   # Workaround for GNOME autologin: https://github.com/NixOS/nixpkgs/issues/103746#issuecomment-945091229